DizaPointman/JS-Learning-Log/README.md

 `<form action="sent data here url"></form>`

-The default behavior of clicking a form button without any attributes submits the form to the location specified in the form's action attribute.
+The default behavior of clicking a form button without any attributes submits the form to the location specified in the form's action attribute

-`<button></button>`
+To clarify, add a type

+`<button type="submit">Submit</button>`

 **Input**